-A hybrid supercapacitor energy storage device comprises at least one lead electrode, at least one carbon electrode, a separator, a casing, and an acid electrolyte.
+A hybrid supercapacitor energy storage device includes at least one lead electrode, at least one carbon electrode, a separator, a casing, and an acid electrolyte.
 The lead electrode is enveloped in a common glass mat separator known in the lead-acid battery industry.
 The carbon electrode comprises a highly conductive current collector which is a sheet or other metal material sandwiched between two sheets of electronically conductive shield material.
 Activated carbon is manufactured using a binder such as polyethylene or PTFE adhered to and in electrical contact with the shield material of the current collector.

 Please note there is up to 60 days of latency in this Status indicator for certain status conditions.
 You can obtain up-to-date Status indicator readings by ordering PAIR for the file.